 The profit pressures have driven the private company’s notional share price down by 23% since 2016 when longtime 50% shareholder Pearson sold out, partly to the Agnelli-owned Exor.
 It underlines the familiar vulnerabilities of print-to-digital transition.

-As with so many other publications, print (and, with it, most of the remaining £50m of advertising revenue) delivers the profit.
+Like so many publications, print (and, with it, most of the remaining £50m of advertising revenue) delivers the profit.
 The Economist does as much as anyone else to tie it all together by offering the printed magazine for £10 per three months to digital subscribers and vice versa.
 This might, of course, be slowing the decline of print.
 But, then, The Economist bundles everything for subscribers: the weekly magazine, the daily Espresso newsletter, podcasts, films, and digital content.

 It is a brilliant package.
 But, just like the free copies that pad the advertising sales story, the marketing budget is struggling to justify itself.
 The mere 10% of The Economist circulation in, say, the AsiaPacific is underweight (by comparison with the 85% either side of the Atlantic).
 But perhaps the magazine is reaching its limit.
 What’s just as likely, though, is that this fine old publishing institution is having the same trouble as other publishers in holding an audience (perhaps especially young readers) in an impatient, bite-sized world.